emiljapelt/SharpTemplar/README.md

 FreeForm allows any tag to be placed anywhere, and it is therefor up to the developer to ensure that tags are placed in a context that makes sense.
 A table row does, for example, not make sense outside of a table.

 ## How to use
-To use SharpTemplar instantiate a FreeFormDocument.
+To use SharpTemplar in FreeForm instantiate a FreeFormDocument.
 This objects contains two elements, namely a Head and a Body.

 These elements contain methods to add other elements into them (Methods beginning with "Add") or apply attributes (Methods beginning with "With").